Custom Alert Details

 To configure this integration:

-1. Configure the rest of your alert.
+5. Configure the remaining fields of your rule.

 Webhook